stancl/tenancy-docs/source/docs/v3/tenant-attribute-encryption.blade.md

 # Tenant attribute encryption {#encrypt}

+To encrypt the tenant attributes, store them in [custom columns](https://tenancyforlaravel.com/docs/v3/tenants/#custom-columns), and on the Tenant model, cast the attributes you want to encrypt to `'encrypted'`, or use your custom encryption cast.

-To encrypt the attributes, you must store them in [custom columns](https://tenancyforlaravel.com/docs/v3/tenants/#custom-columns).
-For example, we'll encrypt the tenant's database credentials (which are stored using the [Virtual Column](https://github.com/archtechx/virtualcolumn) as `tenancy_db_username` and `tenancy_db_password` by default) in a few steps.
+For example, we'll encrypt the tenant's database credentials – `tenancy_db_username` and `tenancy_db_password`.
+We need to create custom columns for these attributes, because they are, by default, stored using [virtual column](https://github.com/archtechx/virtualcolumn).

-Add custom columns to the tenants migration (we recommend making the string size at least 512 characters, so it's big enough to contain the encrypted data):
+- Add custom columns to the tenants migration (we recommend making the string size at least 512 characters, so the string is capable of containing the encrypted data):

 ```php
 <?php